Secondary orality: Terminology

 Walter J. Ong first described the concept of secondary orality in his publication Rhetoric, Romance, and Technology (1971):

 Secondary orality is founded on—though it departs from—the individualized introversion of the age of writing, print, and rationalism which intervened between it and primary orality and which remains as part of us.
-History is deposited permanently, but not inalterably, as personality structure.
+History is deposited permanently, but not inalterably, in personality structure.

 Ong's most popular exposition of primary orality and secondary orality came with his book Orality and Literacy (1982; 2nd ed.
 2002), which discussed the differences between oral and literate cultures.
 Ong used the phrase "secondary orality," describing it as "essentially a more deliberate and self-conscious orality, based permanently on the use of writing and print."
 According to his way of thinking, secondary orality is not primary orality, the orality of pre-literate cultures.
 Oral societies operated on polychronic time, with many things happening at once—socialization played a great role in the operation of these cultures, memory and memorization were of greater importance, increasing the amount of copiousness and redundancy.
 Oral cultures were additive rather than subordinate, closer to the human life world, and more situational and participatory than the more abstract qualities of literate cultures.